GRajin/Panelli-Kernel/README.md

 64-bit kernel tree for moto c plus codenamed panelli

 ## Kernel source changed
-Kernel source is now mostly baseed on nicklaus branch of official moto source code.
+Kernel source is now mostly based on nicklaus branch (https://github.com/MotorolaMobilityLLC/kernel-mtk/tree/nougat-7.1.1-release-nicklaus) of official moto source code.

 I did a rebase but there were several errors since nicklaus had more features than panelli.